EF50

 In the field of electronics, the EF50 is an early all-glass wideband remote cutoff pentode designed in 1938 by Philips.
-It was a landmark in the development of vacuum tube technology, departing from construction ideas of the time, that was essentially unchanged from light bulb designs.
+It was a landmark in the development of vacuum tube technology, departing from construction techniques that were largely unchanged from light bulb designs.
 Initially used in television receivers, it quickly gained a vital role in British radar, and great efforts were made to secure a continuing supply of the device as Holland fell in World War II.

-The EF50 tube is a 9-pin Loctal-socket device with short internal wires to nine short chromium-iron pins, making it suitable for Very High Frequency (VHF) use.
+The EF50 tube is a 9-pin Loctal-socket device with short internal wires to nine short chromium-iron pins.
+The short wiring was key to making it suitable for Very High Frequency (VHF) use.

 History

+Early tube construction

+Early vacuum tubes were built using light bulb techniques, which had been highly automated by the 1920s.
+In a standard light bulb of the era, the tungsten filament was supported on two metal rods, which were fastened together by inserting them into a glass tube and then heating the glass and squeezing it flat with the rods inside.
+The resulting support was known as the "glass pinch".
+The pinch was then inserted into a larger glass envelope, the bulb itself, welded, and then fit with a metal cap for the electrical connections.

+For vacuum tube use, little was changed, with the various internal components supported on rods which passed through the pinch.
+As tubes grew in complexity, the number of leads also grew.
+Since light bulb sizes were standardized, all of these had to pass through the same pinch, which placed them increasingly close to each other.
+This led to increased capacitance, which limited the tube's ability to work at high frequencies.
+To address this, to some degree at least, it became somewhat common to attach the control grid leads to a metal button at the top of the tube rather than the bottom, but this made construction much more complex, as well as making connections in radio sets more difficult as they could no longer be on a single circuit board.